Hi-PACE/hipace/docs/source/run/parameters.rst

     The refinement ratio of level 1 compared to level 0 in the x and y directions.
 If specified, ``patch_lo`` and ``patch_hi`` will be adjusted by up to 5% to match the requested refinement ratio.

+* ``mr_lev1.plasma_fine_patch`` (2 `float`) optional (default `0 0`)
+    Enable a fine patch for all plasmas using the location and refinement ratio of level 1.
+    The two parameters specify how large the diameter of the fine patch should be compared to the length of level 1.
+It is recommended to use at least ``1.5 1.5`` to include the corners.

 * ``mr_lev2.n_cell`` (2 `integer`)
     Number of cells in x and y for level 2.
     The number of cells in the zeta direction is calculated from ``patch_lo`` and ``patch_hi``.